slackapi/node-slack-sdk/docs/_packages/socket_mode.md

 });
 ```

-For more complex apps, it's worth considering to use Bolt framework.
-Bolt provides much easier ways to register listeners for events and user actions.
-Refer to [Bolt's document](https://slack.dev/bolt-js/concepts#socket-mode) for more details.
+When your app has multiple interactive events or slash commands, you will need to include your own routing logic.
+This is a good time to consider using Slack's Bolt framework, which provides an easier ways to register listeners for events and user actions.
+You can learn more in [Bolt's Socket Mode documentation](https://slack.dev/bolt-js/concepts#socket-mode).

 ---